rohit--jain/Sound_Sense/README.md

 In our lab, we pursued an alternative approach — to explore methods of outputting information to human users *beyond screens*, that is, without using any display or screen.

+**Update: A detailed research paper publication is under progress and will be available soon!**
 ---

 ## Project Overview